 A Multibillion-dollar Bill For Environmental Cleanup For Taxpayers

 And when it comes to California, an article, a partnership between the Center for Public Integrity and the Los Angeles Times, states:

 Across much of California, fossil fuel companies are leaving thousands of oil and gas wells unplugged and idle, potentially threatening the health of people living nearby and handing taxpayers a multibillion-dollar bill for the environmental cleanup.

 From Kern County to Los Angeles, companies haven’t set aside anywhere near enough money to ensure these drilling sites are cleaned up and made safe for future generations, according to a months-long data analysis and investigation by the Los Angeles Times and the Center for Public Integrity.

 This is a map of California’s 70,000 active or 35,000 idle wells.
 If you go to this article, scroll down until you see this map, you can check your zip code if you live anywhere near.
 The map is much larger than this picture, so if you don’t see your area here, I suggest you check it out.

-That being all said, there is a far more dangerous side to fossil fuels that needs to be addressed because it is a health hazard, climate change aside.
-Environmental pollution is a massive stressor for our systems that effect us physically, mentally, emotionally and causes an epidemic of diseases world-wide.
+There is a far more dangerous side to fossil fuels that needs to be addressed because it is a health hazard, climate change aside.
+Environmental pollution is a massive stressor for our systems that affect us physically, mentally, emotionally and causes an epidemic of diseases world-wide.
 It kills people!
-The big corporation mentality "to maximize short term profits" at all cost can't be justified for that.
+The big corporation mentality “to maximize short term profits” at all costs can’t be justified for that.
 We need to do something about it.
 This is truly not acceptable nor sustainable.